-(a) The interstate commission shall, by a majority of the members present and voting, within twelve months after the first interstate commission meeting, adopt bylaws to govern its conduct as may be necessary or appropriate to carry out the purposes of the compact, including, but not limited to:

-(1) Establishing the fiscal year of the interstate commission;

-(2) Establish an executive committee and the other committees as may be necessary to;

-(3) Provide for the establishment of committees governing any general or specific delegation of any authority or function of the interstate commission;

-(4) Provide reasonable procedures for calling and conducting meetings of the interstate commission, and ensure reasonable notice of each meeting;

-(5) Establish the titles and responsibilities of the officers of the interstate commission;

-(6) Provide a mechanism for concluding the operations of the interstate commission and the return of any surplus funds that may exist upon the termination of the compact after the payment and/or reserving of all of its debts and obligations.

-(7) Providing "start-up" rules for initial administration of the compact; and

-(8) Establish standards and procedures for compliance and technical assistance in carrying out the compact.
+- (a) The interstate commission shall, by a majority of the members present and voting, within twelve (12) months after the first interstate commission meeting, adopt bylaws to govern its conduct as may be necessary or appropriate to carry out the purposes of the compact, including, but not limited to: - (i) Establishing the fiscal year of the interstate commission; - (ii) Establishing an executive committee and other committees as may be necessary; - (iii) Provide for the establishment of committees governing any general or specific delegation of any authority or function of the interstate commission; - (iv) Providing reasonable procedures for calling and conducting meetings of the interstate commission and ensuring reasonable notice of each meeting; - (v) Establishing the titles and responsibilities of the officers of the interstate commission; - (vi) Providing a mechanism for concluding the operations of the interstate commission and the return of any surplus funds that may exist upon the termination of the compact after the payment and reserving of all of its debts and obligations; - (vii) Providing "start-up" rules for initial administration of the compact; and - (viii) Establishing standards and procedures for compliance and technical assistance in carrying out the compact.

-Section B. Officers and Staff.
+Section B. Officers and Staff

-(b) (1) The interstate commission shall, by a majority of the members, elect annually from among its members a chairperson and a vice chairperson, each of whom shall have the authority and duties as may be specified in the bylaws.
+(a) The interstate commission shall, by a majority of the members, elect annually from among its members a chairperson and a vice chairperson, each of whom shall have authority and duties as may be specified in the bylaws.
 The chairperson or, in the chairperson's absence or disability, the vice-chairperson shall preside at all meetings of the interstate commission.
-The officers so elected shall serve without compensation or remuneration from the interstate commission; provided that, subject to the availability of budgeted funds, the officers shall be reimbursed for any ordinary and necessary costs and expenses incurred by them in the performance of their duties and responsibilities as officers of the interstate commission.
+The elected officers shall serve without compensation or remuneration from the interstate commission; provided that, subject to the availability of budgeted funds, the officers shall be reimbursed for any ordinary and necessary costs and expenses incurred by them in the performance of their duties and responsibilities as officers of the interstate commission.

-(2) The interstate commission shall, through its executive committee, appoint or retain an executive director for such period, upon terms and conditions and compensation as the interstate commission may deem appropriate.
+(b) The interstate commission shall, through its executive committee, appoint or retain an executive director for a designated period, upon terms and conditions and for compensation as the interstate commission may deem appropriate.
 The executive director shall serve as secretary to the interstate commission, but shall not be a member and shall hire and supervise other staff as may be authorized by the interstate commission.

-Section C. Qualified Immunity, Defense and Indemnification.
+Section C. Qualified Immunity, Defense and Indemnification